 This is my belt which is probably about 50 years old.
 It's probably better now than when it was new as it is soft and flexible.
 I just need to knead it a bit to move the stuffing (horse hair).
 When using bigger needles (eg 4mm) I try to limit the holes used so that I don't stretch too many.
 The knitting needle shouldn't have room to wiggle about.

-My mother's knitting belt This next belt belonged to my mother.
+Hazel's mother's knitting belt This next belt belonged to my mother.
 I can't guess how old it is but could date from the 1920s.
 This belt is not as soft as mine.
 For ladies of my mother's generation the belt was worn most of the day - Monday to Saturday but never on a Sunday - as they had to knit whenever there was a spare moment.
 Thousands of children grew up to hear the threat "I'll tak aff me belt ta dee" when they were misbehaving.

 I wish I knew who owned this well used belt.
 I think thin steel needles caused the scrapes to the leather, and the knitter has almost always worn it the same way, giving the uneven wear.
 There is a hole on the back of the belt so I think she must have had to train herself to put it on with the buckle end to the right.